yutaro21jp/sovereign-university-data/README.md

 ## Incentive model: Value-4-Value

 We believe in the power of Proof Of Work and how it enables a value-4-value model.
 In the words of one of the greatest poets of our times, DerGigi, we consider time, talent and treasure.
-Thus, we are commited to give back to those who enrich us with their time and talent.
+Thus, we are committed to give back to those who enrich us with their time and talent.

-In practical terms, it means that any task (content creation, peer-reviewing, proofreading), explicited as an individual Github issue, is correlated to a reward in sats.
+In practical terms, it means that any task (content creation, peer-reviewing, proofreading), explicitly as an individual Github issue, is correlated to a reward in sats.
 And when the issue is closed, the reward is sent to the contributor who completed the task.

 If you want to learn more about it, go have a [look here](#why-value-4-value-PoW-model?)